01101010110/MODWIN/README.md

 Here's a video talking through the source code from start to finish with the script in action.
 Some of the new tools are at the end of the video.

 https://www.youtube.com/watch?v=lu2b5DnMeYU

-If downloading the tools from github You will need to add new folders to MODWIN.
-Name them: ISO, MOD, PATH, and lastly WIM.

-This is bc I do not know how to add blank folders to github..